alexfernandez/alexfernandez.github.io/drafts/contradiction-what-is.md

 and whatever we do to dispel it, it seems to come back to bite us in the ankles.

-In this article we begin a study in this intriguing subject, and we will start by trying to define it.
+In this article we begin a study in this intriguing subject.
+Perhaps you think you already know what contradiction is;
+let's deconstruct that belief.

 ## So, What Is a Contradiction?